2025 FIFA U-20 World Cup: Qualification

 New Caledonia made their debut in the tournament.
 Of the returnees, Morocco made a return after last qualifying in 2005.
-Australia, Cuba, Chile, Egypt, Paraguay and Spain made a return after last qualifying in 2013.
+Australia, Chile, Cuba, Egypt, Paraguay and Spain made a return after last qualifying in 2013.
 Saudi Arabia, Mexico, Panama, Norway, South Africa and Ukraine made a return from 2019.

-Regarding the absentees, reigning champions Uruguay failed to qualify for the first time since 2005.
-Honduras and Ecuador failed to qualify after appearing in the previous four and three consecutive editions respectively.
-From UEFA, Israel failed to qualify this time around after finishing third in 2023.
-Dominican Republic, England, Fiji, the Gambia, Guatemala, Iraq, Senegal, Slovakia, Tunisia, and Uzbekistan failed to qualify after appearing in 2023.
+Reigning champions Uruguay failed to qualify for the first time since 2005, while Honduras and Senegal failed to qualify after appearing in the previous four consecutive editions.
+Israel failed to qualify after finishing third in 2023.
+Dominican Republic, Ecuador, England, Fiji, the Gambia, Guatemala, Iraq, Slovakia, Tunisia, and Uzbekistan failed to qualify after appearing in 2023.